-Other than the arbitration mentioned in Note 1, the VIE paid a guarantee deposit of RMB2,639 (US\$404) to the People's Court of Tianhe District in Guangzhou city to lift a judicial freeze on the VIE's equity interest in October 2020.
+Other than the arbitration mentioned in Note 1, the VIE paid a guarantee deposit of RMB2,639 to the People's Court of Tianhe District in Guangzhou city to lift a judicial freeze on the VIE's equity interest in October 2020.
 The judicial freeze was initially imposed by the court due to an arbitration filed by a third party who had a dispute with Mr. Huazhi Hu, the Group's founder and director, regarding his personal loan with such third party.
-As of December 31, 2020, the aforementioned judicial freeze had been lifted and the Group has not collected the deposit.
-The deposit is expected to be returned to the VIE after the arbitration proceedings are concluded.
+As of December 31, 2021, the aforementioned judicial freeze had been lifted and the Group has collected the deposit.